 Salt Mine Wellness

 The air inside the salt mine is supposed to have a healing effect as the presence of salt ensures purity in the air and no infections can breed in this air.
 A section of the mine that is not open to tourists serves as a wellness center.
 Where diseases like Asthma and other allergies are treated.
 People are made to stay in the mine and absorb the air here so that their systems are cleansed of any allergies.
 As a tourist, there are various routes that you can take in the mine, but only with trained guides who come in miner’s uniforms.
-Regular tours involve walking around 2 km’s or so path, you can take a little more adventurous treasure hunt in the mine.
+Regular tours involve walking around a 2 km or so path, you can take a little more adventurous treasure hunt in the mine.
 Even more adventurous night tour and a miner’s tour where you have to wear miner’s outfits, and helmets, and go with your own miner’s lamp.

 Recommend you to read the following Things to do in Krakow.
 And places to visit during your Polish Holidays.